 |Role of Board|

 The Board is responsible for oversight and overall management of the Company.
 The Board is delegating specific powers of the Board to relevant Board Committees, the CEO and the Senior Management of the Company.
-All approvals are supported by the Authority Limits, which clearly sets out relevant matters reserved for the Board’s approval, as well as those which the Board may delegate to the Board Committees, the CEO and the Senior Management.
+All approvals are supported by the Limit of Authority, which clearly sets out relevant matters reserved for the Board’s approval, as well as those which the Board may delegate to the Board Committees, the CEO and the Senior Management.

 |The Board has direct access to Senior Management and has unrestricted and immediate access to information relating to the Group’s business and affairs in the discharge of their duties.
 The Board will consider inviting the Senior Management to attend meetings for reporting on major issues relating to their respective responsibility.|